 As the name implies, 15,000 Degrees (15K) Scholarship Fund — a new initiative by The Community Foundation of Louisville — seeks to add 15,000 post-secondary degrees to Louisville’s African-American community by 2020.

 Scholarships of up to $1,500 will be awarded to students of African-American descent through a competitive application process.
-Application deadline for the 2013-14 academic year is March 15, 2013.
+Application deadline is March 15th.

 Administered by the National Hook-Up of Black Women, Inc. (NHBW), this scholarship program offers financial assistance to mature African American Women in their pursuit of post-secondary education.